ivanz/ivanz.github.io/_posts/2016-06-07-how-does-typescript-discover-type-declarations-definitions-javascript.md

   - Coding
 ---

-In this blog post I will cover how does TypeScript discover type declarations and the subtle differences in what the declarations should look like depending on where they live.
+In this blog post I will cover how TypeScript discovers type declarations and the subtle differences in what they should look like depending on where they live.

 Edit: Note that Visual Studio IDE, Visual Studio Code and possibly other editors have built their TypeScript/JavaScript intellisense on top of the TypeScript language service (that is - TypeScript itself), so all of the below apply for those as well.